 Not all prototypes that get uncovered are of previously unemulated games, prototypes that show already known games in earlier stages of development can be just as interesting.

-One such prototype located last year was for the NeoGeo shooter Last Resort, showing the game in an earlier state of development with various different enemy patterns etc.
+One such prototype located last year was for the NeoGeo shooter Last Resort, showing the game in an earlier state of development with various different enemy patterns etc. This can be seen even from the first wave of enemy attacks in the first stage.

 The word interesting and the word bootleg aren’t really a pairing of words most people associate.
 From a development point of view there are quite a lot of interesting bootlegs due to the hardware changes made by the bootleggers and software changes needed in order for games to run with those hardware changes, but from an end-user point of view most of them just seem to be the same thing.